ckfinder/ckfinder-docs-samples/README.md

 </script>
 ```

-Note: as it's possible in CKFinder 3 to load plugins from URL, you can point your CKFinder straight to the plugin on GitHub!
+Note: In CKFinder 3 it is possible to load plugins from a URL, so you can point your CKFinder straight to the plugin on GitHub!

 ```js
 <script src="/ckfinder/ckfinder.js"></script>